-4.3.1 Exposure to Credit Risk
+4.3.1 Credit Risk Assessment

 Loan classification and credit risk rating are an integral part of the Bank's management of credit risk.
 On an annual basis, loans are reviewed, classified as necessary, and rated based on internal and external factors that affect its performance.
 On a monthly basis, loan classifications of impaired accounts are assessed and the results are used as basis for the review of loan loss provisions.